Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand how beneficial interests in property, especially the family home, are determined when legal title does not reflect the parties' shared intentions or contributions.
-This involves applying the principles of common intention constructive trusts.
-Your revision should focus on:
+For SQE1, you are required to understand how beneficial interests in property, especially the family home, are determined when legal title does not reflect the parties' shared intentions or contributions, and to apply the principles of common intention constructive trusts, with a focus on the following syllabus points:

 - The distinction between express and implied trusts.